datopian/playbook/onboarding/README.md

 * Blockers (is there something getting in the way for you to complete your tasks)
 * Availability

-### Trello

-* “Trello is used by some teams to managed tasks.
-If you are joining a team that uses Trello then you will be added to the board.
-If you have not used Trello before please [ click here ](https://www.youtube.com/watch?v=xky48zyL9iA&t=1s) to learn more about it.

 ## Tech Team Onboarding (Datahub)